FAIRmat-NFDI/nomad-json-parser/README.md

 This `nomad` plugin was generated with `Cookiecutter` along with `@nomad`'s [`cookiecutter-nomad-plugin`](https://github.com/FAIRmat-NFDI/cookiecutter-nomad-plugin) template.

+> [!CAUTION]
+> This plugin is under development and still lacks functionallity documentation!

 ## Development

 If you want to develop locally this plugin, clone the project and in the plugin folder, create a virtual environment (you can use Python 3.10, 3.11 or 3.12):